Periapical tooth abscess

 - Sudden rush of foul-smelling and foul-tasting, salty fluid in your mouth and pain relief, if the abscess ruptures

 When to see a doctor

 See your dentist promptly if you have any signs or symptoms of a tooth abscess.

 If you have a fever and swelling in your face and you can't reach your dentist, go to an emergency room.
 Also go to the emergency room if you have trouble breathing or swallowing.
-These symptoms may indicate that the infection has spread deeper into your jaw and surrounding tissue or even to other areas of your body.
+These symptoms may indicate that the infection has spread deeper into your jaw, throat or neck or even to other areas of your body.

 From Mayo Clinic to your inbox

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.

 To provide you with the most relevant and helpful information, and understand which